Pro Football Hall of Fame: Pros and Cons of Visiting

 Visiting the Pro Football Hall of Fame

-Last month, at the age of 36, I finally made it to the Pro Football Hall of Fame as a visitor.
-And thanks to a career in writing, I was able to receive complimentary media admission, which saved me $24, plus $10 in parking.
+Last month, I finally made it to the Pro Football Hall of Fame as a visitor.
+And thanks to a career in writing, I was able to receive complimentary media admission.
+That saved me $24, plus $10 in parking at the time.
 It kinda felt like a little pat on the back for not using steroids in high school, in the slim hope I’d reach Canton as a player (I’m not saying all players get there that way, but no doubt many were assisted by illegal performance enhancing drugs).

 Canton, Pro Football Hall of Fame